SooryaGeorge7/Dublin-Eats/TESTING.md

 ### **Lighthouse**

-A number of issues were found during lighthouse testing.
+A number of issues were found during lighthouse testing which were all corrected.
 Namely :
-- Incorrect image ratios
+- Incorrect image ratios.
-- Not setting fixed width and height for images
+- Not setting fixed width and height for images.
-- Not having aria-labels for all links
+- Not having aria-labels for all links.
-- Performance was more on the lower side for rseataurant page and search results but that is mostly due to images being loaded from google API
+- Performance was more on the lower side for rseataurant page and search results but that is mostly due to images being loaded from google Places API.
 - Profile pictures uploaded were taking in jpg which affected performance.

 #### **Home Page**